 I have a master's degree in Anthropology and Social Change from the California Institute of Integral Studies in San Francisco, California and a B.A. in Women and Gender Studies at Eckerd College in St. Petersburg, Florida.

 I was also a competitive runner for twenty years of my life, from eight years old to twenty-eight years old and ran marathons (including a few ultras) in my 20s.
-I've always seemed to surprise people in how strong and fast I am because of their perceptions about my gender and body size.
-Can the stereotypes about how small women can't be strong or athletic die already?
+I am also passionate about creating more opportunities for women and nonbinary folks to shine athletically.

 My work with folks in helping them get free of harmful messages that we've internalized from society, from systemic oppression and the gender binary is not only an intellectual teaching, but a bodily and spiritual one as well.
 I take my skills and tools that I learned in counseling and as a trainer and apply them to getting free of oppressive societal conditioning.
 I believe that the more we connect to our bodies and our spirits, the more we are connecting to who we are underneath who society has told us to be.
 Thus, working with the mind, body and spirit is essential for our individual and collective freedom.